lironco1/MTA-Network/README.md

 # NOTES FOR COMPANIES :)

-## There was many restrictions on this project, without them i would completely choose to implement it different
+## There was many restrictions on this project, without them i would completely choose to implement it differently
 ## Any extra libraries was Unforbidden !!!!

 I would use :